 14. The cost to adopt a child ranges from $0-$40,000+, with foster care adoption costing nothing to very little, licensed private agency adoptions ranging from $5,000-$40,000, and international adoptions often costing more than $30,000.

 15. The average age of a child waiting in foster care is around 8 years old.

 16. More than half of kids in foster care will be reunited with their biological families.

 18. 62 percent of children adopted privately are placed with their families as infants less than 1-year-old.

 19. Almost half of the children who were adopted privately are only children in their adoptive homes.

 20. Only 1 percent of domestic adoptions were open twenty years ago.

 21. Today, approximately 60-70 percent of domestic adoptions are open.

 22. 99 percent of adopted children age 5 and older know they were adopted and 90 percent have positive feelings about their adoption.

-Sources: Adoption Network Law Center, The Economist, The National Council for Adoption, AdoptHelp, FindLaw, American Adoptions, Child Welfare Information Gateway, ABC News, Creating a Family.
+Sources: Adoption Network Law Center, The Economist, The National Council for Adoption, AdoptHelp, FindLaw, Child Welfare Information Gateway, ABC News, Creating a Family.